 If you’re using a letting agent, take advantage of the services they offer.
 Agents are often available to conduct short notice viewings on your behalf.
 Don't miss out on opportunities by not giving them a key

-This shouldn’t cost you a penny as your agent will be able to put up a ‘To Let’ board.
+This shouldn’t cost you a penny as your agent will be able to put up one of their readily available ‘to let’ boards.
 Even with all the technological advancements in property marketing, you’ll be surprised how much interest a good old-fashioned board can drum up.

 So what should you do next?
 Take a look at your property and see if any of the above tips need to be implemented.
 If you take them all on board your property should let not just quickly, but at the highest possible rent.
 Care and attention with your property literally pays off.

 Professionals are a prize target for landlords - but how do you appeal to them?
 Read our 10 top tips for attracting and keeping professional tenants.

 If you’re thinking of becoming a landlord for the first time, or have acquired a property that you want to let out, follow these useful top 10 tips to help you on your way.